larkintuckerllc/k8s-cka-tutorial/10-know-various-ways-to-configure-applications/README.md

 ```plaintext
 kubectl describe pod hello-dev
 ```

+**note:** For now we will consider a container Running when the entry point is executed.
+While accurate in this particular example, it requires further discussion (later).

 **note:** For now we will consider a container Ready when it is in the Running state.
 While accurate in this particular example, it requires further discussion (later).